-Duration value is in seconds and it tells the page that how long to cache the contents?
-Now, when we will access the page, it will verify that either it exists in Cache? if Yes, then verify that is it expired?
-If not then fetch it from Cache and render otherwise create a new instance of the page and put it back to Cache.
+Duration value is in seconds and it tells the page how long to cache the contents?
+Now, when we will access the page, it will verify whether it exists in Cache?
+If yes, then verify whether it is expired?
+If not, then fetch it from Cache and render, otherwise create a new instance of the page and put it back to Cache.

 <%@ OutputCache Duration="50" VaryByParam="ProductId" %>

-Now, Cache is dependent on the value of this parameter, If the value of parameter remains same, page will be fetched from Cache otherwise it will be refreshed again.
+Now, Cache is dependent on the value of this parameter.
+If the value of parameter remains the same, page will be fetched from Cache, otherwise it will be refreshed again.

 <%@ OutputCache Duration="50" VaryByParam="None" VaryByControl="ControlName" %>

-In this case, Cache is dependent on the value of Control specified in VaryByControl parameter.
-For example, content on a page are dependent on the selected values of a dropdownlist, so, VaryByControl will have the dropdownlist control name as value.
+VaryByControl parameter.
+For example, content on a page is dependent on the selected values of a

 How to use Data Cache in ASP.NET?